 How the PrizePicks Contests Work

 The core principle of PrizePicks is to make a simple over/under prediction on fantasy totals or stat totals.
-If you are familiar with Monkey Knife Fight, you will recognize that the PrizePicks contests are similar but not identical.
+If you are familiar with Monkey Knife Fight and other PrizePicks alternatives you will recognize that the PrizePicks contests are similar but not identical.